Comprehensive guide to cycling around Lake Biwa and Shiga Prefecture.

 Day-trip bicycles for rent in Shiga:

 For short cycling trips, you can rent an ordinary bicycle at the following train stations in Shiga for several hundred yen.
 Reservations are usually not necessary unless you’re renting as a large group.
 Note that most speak only Japanese.
 Bicycle rental vendors may be inside or near the train station.
+The vendor is usually the local tourist bureau or a third-party vendor in front of the station.
+Note that you have to return the bicycle before the vendor closes.
+Be sure to remember the return time.
 Ask the train station staff where you can rent a bicycle: Renta saikuru wa doko desuka? (レンタサイクルは何処ですか？)

 Q3: How can I ship my bicycle to Shiga or within Japan?